jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Warnings and bans**

-### 26 Chief executive may issue warning about, or ban use of, building methods or products
+### 26 Chief executive may issue warning about, or ban use of, building products or building methods
-(1) This section applies if the chief executive considers on reasonable grounds that the use of a building method or product has resulted, or is likely to result, in a building or building work failing to comply with the building code.
+(1) This section applies if the chief executive considers on reasonable grounds that the use of a building product or building method has resulted, or is likely to result, in a building or building work failing to comply with the building code.
 (2) The chief executive may—
-  (a) issue a warning about the building method or product; or (b) declare a ban on the building method or product.
+  (a) issue a warning about the building product or building method; or (b) declare a ban on the building product or building method.
 (3) The chief executive must publicly notify a warning issued under subsection (2)﻿(a), together with the required information.
 (3A) A ban declared under subsection (2)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (3B) The required information must be published with the ban.